jac-uk/digital-platform/hosting/reference/README.md

 ## Local set up

-For local development, open a file in your browser and add an existing reference to your query string (for example, '.../hosting/reference/index.html?ref=REFERENCE_ID').
+For local development, open a file in your browser and add an existing reference to your query string (for example, `.../hosting/reference/index.html?ref=REFERENCE_ID`).

-List of existing references is in Firestore under references collection.
+List of existing references is in Firestore under /references/ collection.

 ## Running Cypress tests locally.

 Before running tests, make sure NPM is installed.
 We can run Cypress tests in Chrome browser with this command:
 ```
 npm run cypress-local
 ```